StefanoPaoletti/Came_Connect/CONTRIBUTING.md

-# Contributi
+# Contributing

-Questo repository è una versione ottimizzata dell'integrazione CAME originale di [Den901](https://github.com/Den901/ha_came), personalizzata per specifiche esigenze.
+This repository is an optimized version of the original CAME integration by [Den901](https://github.com/Den901/ha_came), customized for specific needs.

-## Policy sui contributi
+## Contribution Policy

-Questo progetto **non accetta pull request o contributi esterni**.
-Il codice è condiviso pubblicamente per trasparenza e come riferimento.
+This project **does not accept pull requests or external contributions**.
+The code is shared publicly for transparency and as a reference.

-## Modifiche apportate
+## Changes Made

-Le principali modifiche rispetto all'integrazione originale includono:
+The main changes compared to the original integration include:

-- Risolto problema che bloccava Home Assistant durante la disinstallazione
+- Fixed issue that blocked Home Assistant during uninstallation
-- Corretta procedura di disinstallazione con timeout
+- Corrected uninstallation procedure with timeout
-- Semplificati ID univoci basati sui nomi originali CAME
+- Simplified unique IDs based on original CAME names
-- Configurazione solo tramite UI (rimosso supporto YAML)
+- UI-only configuration (removed YAML support)
-- Rimossa dipendenza dal token di autenticazione
+- Removed authentication token dependency
-- Energy sensor ora mantengono i valori dopo il riavvio di Home Assistant
+- Energy sensors now maintain values after Home Assistant restart

-## Segnalazione problemi
+## Reporting Issues

-Per segnalare bug o problemi specifici di questa versione, è possibile aprire una issue su questo repository: https://github.com/StefanoPaoletti/Came_Connect/issues
+To report bugs or issues specific to this version, you can open an issue on this repository: https://github.com/StefanoPaoletti/Came_Connect/issues

-## Contribuire al progetto originale
+## Contributing to the Original Project

-Per contribuire al progetto originale o segnalare problemi generali dell'integrazione CAME, fare riferimento al repository originale: https://github.com/Den901/ha_came
+To contribute to the original project or report general CAME integration issues, please refer to the original repository: https://github.com/Den901/ha_came

-## Licenza
+## License

-Questo progetto è rilasciato sotto licenza MIT, come il progetto originale.
+This project is released under the MIT License, like the original project.